Fort Independence (Massachusetts)

-Fort Independence is a granite bastion fort that provided harbor defenses for Boston, Massachusetts.
-Located on Castle Island, Fort Independence is one of the oldest continuously fortified sites of English origin in the United States.
-The first primitive fortification, called "The Castle", was placed on the site in 1634 and, after two re-buildings, replaced circa 1692 with a more substantial structure known as Castle William.
-Re-built after it was abandoned by the British during the American Revolution, Castle William was renamed Fort Adams and then Fort Independence.
+Fort Independence is a granite bastion fort that provided harbor defenses for Boston, Massachusetts, located on Castle Island.
+Fort Independence is one of the oldest continuously fortified sites of English origin in the United States.
+The first primitive fortification was called "The Castle", placed on the site in 1634.
+It was rebuilt twice, then replaced around 1692 with a more substantial structure known as Castle William.
+It was abandoned by the British during the American Revolution, but the Americans renamed it Fort Adams and then Fort Independence.
 The existing granite fort was constructed between 1833 and 1851.
 Today it is preserved as a state park and fires occasional ceremonial salutes.
 Fort Independence was added to the National Register of Historic Places in 1970.

 History

 Castle William

 The site of Fort Independence has been occupied by various fortifications since 1634.
 The first fort to be constructed on Castle Island resulted from a visit by Governor John Winthrop; it was partly financed by him and the council.
-Construction was planned and supervised by Deputy Gov. Roger Ludlow and Captain John Mason of Dorchester, producing a "castle with mud walls" with masonry of oyster shell lime, in which cannon were mounted to defend the colonial town of Boston from attack by sea.
+Construction was planned and supervised by Deputy Gov. Roger Ludlow and Captain John Mason of Dorchester, producing a "castle with mud walls" with masonry of oyster shell lime in which cannon were mounted to defend Boston from attack by sea.
 The first commander of the fort was Captain Nicholas Simpkins in 1634.
-The first fort soon fell into disrepair and was rebuilt, mainly out of timber, in 1644 following a scare due to the arrival of a French warship in the harbor.
+The first fort soon fell into disrepair and was rebuilt in 1644 following a scare due to the arrival of a French warship in the harbor.
 The fort was reconstructed out of pine logs, stone, and earth, with 10-foot walls around a compound 50 feet square.
-The fort mounted six saker cannons and three smaller guns.
-A later commander of the fort was Captain Richard Davenport, who supervised the post from 1645 until 1665 when he was struck by lightning within the fort and killed.
-His successor, Captain Roger Clap, commanded the fort from 1665–1686.
+It mounted six saker cannons and three smaller guns.
+A later commander was Captain Richard Davenport, who supervised the post from 1645 until 1665 when he was struck by lightning and killed.
+His successor was Captain Roger Clap, who commanded the fort from 1665–1686.

-On 21 March 1673, the fort was destroyed by an accidental fire.
+On March 21, 1673, the fort was destroyed by fire.
 It was rebuilt the next year in stone, with 38 guns and 16 culverins in the four-bastion main fort, along with six guns in a water battery.
-In 1689, following the Glorious Revolution in England, in which James II was replaced by William III, Governor Edmund Andros, a supporter of James II, was confined in the fort and sent to England to stand trial.
-Under Governor Sir William Phips, appointed by William III in 1692, the fort was renamed "Castle William" and re-built again.
+Governor Edmund Andros was confined in the fort and sent to England to stand trial in 1689, following the Glorious Revolution in England, in which James II was replaced by William III.
+In 1692, the fort was renamed "Castle William" in honor of the king and rebuilt.
 The new work had 54 cannon: 24 9-pounders, 12 24-pounders, and a total of 18 32- and 48-pounders.